Whole Wheat Ancho Chili Brownies

 Whereas “chili powder” is generally a blend of dried and ground chiles, ancho chili powder is made only from dried Poblano peppers.
 Poblano peppers are used in authentic Mexican and Southwestern cooking and have a deep, rich, smoky flavor with mild to medium heat.
 Because of those qualities, ancho chili powder is the perfect addition to brownies!

-How to make Whole Wheat Ancho Chili Brownies:
+How to make Mexican Brownies:

 - First, you’ll need to melt the butter and brown sugar together.
 This can be done in a double boiler or slowly and carefully over low heat in a saucepan.
 I don’t use any fancy equipment.
 I place the butter and brown sugar in a stainless steel bowl, set it over a pot that I filled to approximately 3/4 of the way with water, bring the water to a boil, then let it slowly melt until I can easily whisk it together.